shiv-0831/shiv-0831/README.md

 ## Hi there 👋
 I'm Shivam Garg, a Software Engineering student from Australia.
-I am deeply passionate about exploring Artificial Intelligence, and consider myself a self-proclaimed hardware enthusiast.
-Whether it's building projects or pushing the limits of hardware, I'm always up for a challenge.
+I am deeply passionate about exploring Artificial Intelligence, and consider myself a hardware enthusiast.
+Whether it's building projects orpushing the limits of hardware, I'm always up for a challenge.
 Let's connect and collaborate!

 ##